guobao2333/android-builder/README.md

 ## Build options behavior

 `build_options` is normalized once in `setup-matrix` and reused by the test and build jobs as a JSON array.
 This catches quoting mistakes before the build matrix starts and avoids each job reparsing the raw input differently.
+The same normalized JSON array is also passed to the signing and unsigned-option helpers, so all jobs make decisions from the same parsed argument list.

 Supported formats: